Skip to content

 ...

-So the result is "Docker please build with tag (you may think the tag to be the name of the resulting image) fs-hello-world the Dockerfile in this directory".
-You can point to any Dockerfile, but in our case, a simple dot will mean the Dockerfile in this directory.
+So the result is "Docker please build with tag (you may think of the tag as the name of the resulting image.) fs-hello-world the Dockerfile in this directory".
+You can point to any Dockerfile, but in our case, a simple dot will mean the Dockerfile is in this directory.
 That is why the command ends with a period.
 After the build is finished, you can run it with docker run fs-hello-world:

 $ docker run fs-hello-world